lucydot/ChooChoo/README.md

 - 📋 Create checklists for your students to work through
 - 🔗 Link checklist items to a question bank and/or tutorials
 - ❓ Enable students contributions to the question bank
-- ☑️ Student peer-review to decide which contributions are published
+- ☑️ Use student peer-review to decide which questions are published
 - 📊 Generate online plots to summarise class progress in real time

 ## Contributors ✨